-The channels of the ADS7824 can be selected manually by using the A0 and A1 address pins (pins 19 and 18, respectively).
+The channels of the ADS7825 can be selected manually by using the A0 and A1 address pins (pins 19 and 18, respectively).
 See Table IVb for the multiplexer truth table and Figure 8 for channel selection timing.

-ADS7824 TIMING AND CONTROL
+ADS7825 TIMING AND CONTROL

-A1 A0 DATA AVAILABLE FROM CHANNEL CHANNEL TO BE OR BEING CONVERTED DESCRIPTION OF OPERATION 0 0 AIN 3 AIN 0 Channel being considered as consented in authors on these 0 1 AIN 0 AIN1 Channel being acquired or converted is output on these 1 0 AIN 1 AIN 2 address lines.
+A1 A0 DATA AVAILABLE FROM CHANNEL CHANNEL TO BE OR BEING CONVERTED DESCRIPTION OF OPERATION 0 0 AIN 3 AIN 0 0 1 AIN 0 AIN 1 Channel being acquired or converted is output on these 1 0 AIN 1 AIN 2 address lines.
 Data is valid for the previous channel.
 These 1 1 AIN 2 AIN 3 lines are updated when BUSY rises.